 Albanian has been written with various alphabet since the 15th century.
 Originally the Tosk dialect was written with the Greek alphabet, while the Gheg dialect was written with the Latin alphabet.
 They have both also been written with the Turkish version of the Arabic alphabet.
 The Latin alphabet for Albanian was standardised in 1909, and a unified literary version of Albanian, based on the Tosk dialect, was established in 1972.

-Albanian has also been written with a number of other alphabets, including Elbasan, Beitha Kukju and Todhri, local inventions which appeared during the 18th and 19th centuries but were not widely used.
+Albanian has also been written with a number of other alphabets, including Elbasan, Beitha Kukju and Todhri, local inventions which appeared during the 18th and 19th centuries, but were not widely used.

 Të gjithë njerëzit lindin të lirë dhe të barabartë në dinjitet dhe në të drejta.
 Ata kanë arsye dhe ndërgjegje dhe duhet të sillen ndaj njëri tjetrit me frymë vëllazërimi.

 All human beings are born free and equal in dignity and rights.
 They

-are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.
+are endowed with reason and conscience and should act towards one another

 (Article 1 of the Universal Declaration of Human Rights)